MKCode-Official/mkcode-website/README.md

 # Portfolio Website

-Personal portfolio website built with HTML, CSS and JavaScript.
-This project is currently a work in progress and is being actively improved.

-The goal of this website is to showcase my front-end skills through a clean, responsive and well-structured layout, following real-world development practices.
+Personal portfolio website built with HTML, CSS and JavaScript, designed to showcase my front-end development skills through clean UI, responsive layout and real-world project examples.

 ---

-## 🚧 Project Status
+## 🚀 Project Overview
-Work in progress

-Planned improvements:
-- Complete the Projects page
-- Add project cards with live demos and GitHub links
-- Final UI polish and UX improvements
+This website serves as my personal portfolio and is continuously evolving.
+It follows modern front-end practices with a strong focus on performance, accessibility and cross-browser compatibility.

 ---

 ## ✨ Features
-- Two-page layout (Home + Projects)
+- Multi-page layout (Home + Projects)
 - Responsive design (mobile, tablet, desktop)
 - Transparent / glass-style navbar
-- Language switcher (EN / SR) with localStorage
+- Language switcher (EN / SR) with localStorage support
+- Projects page with live demo and GitHub links
+- Lazy loading for images
-- Clean and accessible UI
+- Optimized layout and structure

 ---

-## 🛠 Technologies
+## 🛠 Technologies Used
 - HTML5
-- CSS3 (Flexbox, Grid, responsive layout)
+- CSS3 (Flexbox, Grid, responsive design)
-- JavaScript (DOM manipulation, localStorage)
+- JavaScript (DOM manipulation, language switching, localStorage)
 - Git & GitHub

 ---

+## 📂 Pages
+- **Home** – Hero section, About, Skills and Contact
+- **Projects** – Showcase of selected projects with live demos

+---

 ## 🎯 Purpose
-This project is built as a learning and portfolio website to practice modern front-end development and present real projects in a professional way.
+This project is built as a professional portfolio to present my skills, learning progress and completed projects in a clear and structured way.

 ---

-## 📌 Live Preview
+## 🌍 Live Preview
-Coming soon
+mkcode-website.netlify.app

 ---